A concrete example of what piperka.net does

 Then, after checking the updates page again, you'll find this.

-Clicking that link will take you to the fifth newest archive page (right now that would be http://www.fuddafudda.com/archive/p191.html ).
-If you check the updates page again you'll see that dead//life is no longer listed in there.
+Clicking that link will take you to the third newest archive page (right now that would be http://warofwinds.com/comic.php?comic_id=449 ).
+If you check the updates page again you'll see that The War of Winds is no longer listed in there.
 You are still subscribed to it (you can check that from the browse or the profile page), it just set your bookmark on that comic automatically to the comic page next to the current one.
 The link will appear again when the comic updates and new pages are available.

 Again, you can override that behaviour and tell Piperka to not move the bookmarks on its own.